Who can make a request for direct referral?

 There may be instances where a proposal either crosses territorial boundaries or requires both regional and district approvals and applications need to be made to more than one council.
 In such a case, the request for direct referral should be made to all relevant councils simultaneously.
 Where practicable, the document requesting direct referral should be lodged in person or sent electronically on the same day so the direct referral processing ‘clock’ begins on the same day for each council.

-To ensure the council is aware of a potential or pending request for direct referral and to allow councils to coordinate with each other where necessary, the applicant should warn council(s) about the request as early as practicable and discuss the process with them.
+To ensure the council is aware of a potential or pending request for direct referral and to allow councils to coordinate with each other where necessary, the applicant should advise council(s) of the pending request as early as practicable and discuss the process with them.
 This will also help the applicant clarify information requirements and understand the process.
 The applicant should also strongly consider engaging a resource management lawyer and/or planning consultant at this point to act on their behalf if they have not already done so.

 If a council receives a request for direct referral, as a matter of good practice, the council should let the Environment Court know it has received a request.
 This will help the Court with its forward planning.
 When the council has made its decision on the request, then it should send a copy of its decision to the Court as soon as possible, so the Court knows whether it is likely to receive the direct referral application.
 If the applicant decides to proceed to the Court and lodge its notice of motion, the Court will already have prior warning of the application and will have started to plan for how the Court will process the application and allocate resources to it.